-Exhibit No. Description of Exhibit 4.1 Restated Certificate of Incorporation of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed October 9, 1998).
-4.2 Amended and Restated By-laws of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2002).
-4.3 Registration Rights Agreement dated as of September 24, 1998 by and among Simon Property Group, Inc. and certain persons set forth on Schedule A thereto (incorporated by reference to Exhibit 4.4 to the Registrant's Current Report on Form 8-K filed October 9, 1998) 4.4 Registration Rights Agreement dated as of August 27, 1999 by and among Simon Property Group, Inc. and certain persons set forth on Schedule A thereto (incorporated by reference to Exhibit 4.3 to the Registrants's Registration Statement on Form S-3 filed October 21, 2004).
+Exhibit D. Description of Exhibit 4.1 Restated Certificate of Incorporation of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed October 9, 1998).
+4.2 Amended and Restated By-laws of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2002). to 4.3 Registration Rights Agreement dated as of September 24, 1998 by and among Simon Property Group, In- and certain persons set forth on Schedule A thereto (incorporated by reference to Exhibit 4.4 to the Registrant's Current Report on Form 8-K filed October 9, 1998).
+IC.
+4.4 Registration Rights Agreement dated as of August 27, 1999 by and among Simon Property Group, Inc. a certain persons set forth on Schedule A thereto (incorporated by reference to Exhibit 4.3 to the Registrant Registration Statement on Form S-3 filed October 21, 2004).
 5 Opinion of Baker & Daniels.
 8 Tax Opinion of Baker & Daniels.
-23.1 Consent of Ernst & Young LLP 23.2 Consent of Arthur Andersen LLP (omitted pursuant to Rule 437a of the Securities Act).
-23.3 Consent of Baker & Daniels will be contained in their opinions to be filed as Exhibits 5 and 8.
-24 Power of Attorney (included on the Signature Page). То be filed by amendment.
+23.1 Consent of Ernst & Young LLP.
+23.2 Consent of Arthur Andersen LLP (omitted pursuant to Rule 437a of the Securities Act).
+23.3 Consent of Baker & Daniels (included in the opinions filed as Exhibits 5 and 8).
+24 Power of Attorney.
+Previously filed.